ykshi/SPNet/README.md

 # Data Generation

-We put Set14 at `./Train`, you should download [General-100](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html) and put it to `./Train/General-100` as well.
+We put Set14 at `./Train`, you should download [General-100](http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html) and put it at `./Train` as well.
 First, we should run scripts `generate_train.m` and `generate_test.m` to generate sub-images.

 # Evaluation
 In this implemention, we evaluate SPNet on Set14.
 In addition, we also provide a baseline model(e.g. FSRCNN) for better comparison.
 Both of us were trained on General-100 with 1000 epoches.
 The training code are `main_spnet.py` and `main_cnn_baseline.py`, respectively.

-The proposed model achieves well balance beween efficiency and performance.
+The proposed model achieve well balance beween efficiency and performance.
 Runing the evaluation script with `sh eval.sh`, with the output as:
 ```
 =========SPNet==========
 The testing time is 0.837336 second